Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 \subsection{Main results}

 In this subsection, we state our main results on the closeness between cell configurations and their discrete conformal embeddings.
-We work on the case where the associated map $\cM$ of $\cH$ is an infinite plane triangulation.
-We emphasize that the cells in $\cH$ do not need to be simply connected, and different cells may cross each other; see Figure~\ref{fig:cellconfigdef}.
-However, we do need the following \textit{almost planarity} assumption, which says that $\cH$ is close to \emph{some} planar embedding of $\cM$.
-In the rest of the paper, without specific mentioning, we will always assume that all the conductances are equal to 1, i.e., $\fc(e)=1$ for every edge $e\in\cE\cH$.
+We start with the case where the associated map $\cM$ of $\cH$ is an infinite plane triangulation.